luiscruz/course_sustainableSE/2023/p2_hacking_sustainability/g6_GATorch.md

 for measuring applications with longer run times and provides a large dashboard with much information about the overall consumption.
-\[Eco2AI\] provides similar measurements and estimates its equivalent carbon emissions and saves this data to a file [@eco2ai].
+\[Eco2AI\] provides similar measurements and estimates its equivalent carbon emissions and saves this data to a file [2].
-\[Carbontracker\] is specifically designed for tracking and predicting the energy consumption of the training of deep learning models and can measure the consumption per epoch [@carbontracker].
+\[Carbontracker\] is specifically designed for tracking and predicting the energy consumption of the training of deep learning models and can measure the consumption per epoch [1].
 This permits the plotting of energy usage in relation to the loss value.
 However, this has not yet been implemented, and each of the beforementioned measuring applications introduces a large time overhead when starting or stopping measurements and can therefore not be used for smaller measurements.
-\[PyJoules\] is simply a small wrapper around RAPL and NVML, which means this application can be used for smaller measurements \[?1\].
+\[PyJoules\] is simply a small wrapper around RAPL and NVML, which means this application can be used for smaller measurements [9].

 We identified in this related work that the current efforts into Green AI are small-scale and generalising.
 Most energy consumption measuring